From Analytics Pipeline to Event Ingestion

 The “Aha” Moment

-Then we remembered: API Gateway can integrate directly with SNS.
-No Lambda required.
+Then we remembered: API Gateway can integrate directly with SNS — no Lambda in the middle.

 Browser Script → API Gateway → SNS → Analytics Pipeline